alexpinch/colorseq/README.md

 ```

 ## Example I/O
-Run the Python script 'FASTA_colours.py', and input your FASTA file.
+Run the Python script 'FASTA_colours.py', and input the directory to your FASTA file.

 Counted base pairs:
 A = 1224, C = 6212, G = 782, T = 2825